God Worshipping Society: Formation

-Feng Yunshan formed the Society of Emperor Worshippers in Guangxi after a missionary journey there in 1844 to spread Hong's ideas.
+Feng Yunshan formed the God Worshipping Society in Guangxi after a missionary journey there in 1844 to spread Hong's ideas.
 In 1847, Hong became the leader of the secret society.
-The Taiping faith, inspired by missionary Christianity, says one historian, "developed into a dynamic new Chinese religion ...
+The Taiping faith, inspired by missionary Christianity, says one historian, "developed into a dynamic new Chinese religion...
 Taiping Christianity".
 Hong presented this religion as a revival and a restoration of the ancient classical faith in Shangdi, a faith that had been displaced by Confucianism (its corrupted version, used by the Qing to submit the Han) and dynastic imperial regimes.
 The next year, Hong and Feng Yunshan, Hong's distant cousin and one of the earliest converts to Hong's faith, traveled to Sigu, Guiping county, Guangxi to preach their version of Christianity.
 In November 1844, Hong returned home without Feng, who remained in the area and continued to preach.
 After Hong's departure, Feng traveled deeper and deeper into the heart of the Thistle Mountain region, preaching and baptizing new converts.
-Feng christened this group of believers the "Emperor Worshipping Society".
+Feng christened this group of believers the "God Worshipping Society".
 Hakkas from this area, generally poor and beset by both bandits and local Chinese families angry at the presence of the Hakka in their ancestral lands, found refuge in the group with its promise of solidarity.

-While the Emperor Worshipping Society shared some similar characteristics with traditional Chinese secret societies, it differed in that the participants adopted a new religious faith that firmly rejected Chinese tradition as for the one established by the Manchu regime, since they believed that they were following the Chinese tradition, but the original, the Han tradition.
+While the God Worshipping Society shared some similar characteristics with traditional Chinese secret societies, it differed in that the participants adopted a new religious faith that firmly rejected Chinese tradition as for the one established by the Manchu regime, since they believed that they were following the Chinese tradition, but the original, the Han tradition.
 The Society was militant from its inception, due to the prevalence of both intervillage fighting and conflicts between Hakka and non-Hakka villagers.
 Generally, individuals did not convert alone, but rather entire families, clans, occupational groups, or even villages would convert en masse.
-On 27 August 1847, when Hong Xiuquan returned to the Thistle Mountains, the Emperor Worshipers numbered over 2,000.
-At this time, most Emperor Worshippers were peasants and miners.
+On 27 August 1847, when Hong Xiuquan returned to the Thistle Mountains, the God Worshipers numbered over 2,000.
+At this time, most God Worshippers were peasants and miners.